tomgenoni/tt-handbook/packages/grid/README.md

 # Grid

-These classes should be used in place of `tp-grid`.
+These classes should be used in place of `grid`.
 That will be deprecated.

 - Columns should be divisable by 12.
 - The immediate child of a `grid` will default to 100% width, which is common for mobile.